Where to Buy

 We sell to retail stores, so Earthbound Farm products can be found in supermarkets across the country.
 Use our product finder to find stores that carry Earthbound Farm products near you.

 Foods labeled as certified organic are grown and processed according to federal guidelines addressing, among many factors, soil quality, animal raising practices, pest and weed control, and use of additives.
-Organic producers rely on allowed natural substances (as well as a limited number of carefully evaluated synthetics from the National List of Allowed and Prohibited Substances, permitted for specific purposes after other methods have failed); and physically, mechanically, or biologically based farming methods to the fullest extent possible.
+Organic producers rely on allowed natural substances (as well as a limited number of carefully evaluated synthetics from the National List of Allowed and Prohibited Substances, permitted for specific purposes after other methods have failed); and physically-, mechanically-, or biologically-based farming methods to the fullest extent possible.

 At Earthbound Farm, we’re proud to be pioneers in the organic produce category, which is often where people first start buying organic.
 It means every choice we make, from how we grow our crops to what we put in our finished products, is carefully considered and consistent with National Organic Program (NOP) guidelines.
 Learn more about organic food production.

 Products labeled as “organic” and “made with organic” are regulated by the National Organic Program (NOP) and certified by an independent third-party USDA-accredited certifier.
-All Earthbound Farm products carry the USDA Organic Seal, which guarantees that it’s certified organic by an independent agency — in our case, California Certified Organic Farmers (CCOF), accredited by the USDA’s National Organic Program.
+All Earthbound Farm products carry the USDA Organic Seal, which guarantees that they are certified organic by an independent agency — in our case, California Certified Organic Farmers (CCOF), accredited by the USDA’s National Organic Program.

 No. The use of genetic engineering, or genetically modified organisms (GMOs) is prohibited by the National Organic Program in certified organic products.